anatomic/zero-to-live-fp-js-workshop/workshop/logging.md

 > A twelve-factor app never concerns itself with routing or storage of its output stream.
 It should not attempt to write to or manage logfiles.
 Instead, each running process writes its event stream, unbuffered, to stdout.
 During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.

+So, in a nutshell, we're going to be sending stuff out from our app using the honourable `console.log`!

 ## Log Levels

 We'll be using the logging levels as defined by The Syslog Protocol RFC: